A difficult implementation

 In the early days of launches.
 The first French space experiments were carried out in the Saharan desert of Algeria.
 Following the country's independence, French Guiana was chosen as the site for a new launch base in April 1964.
 On April 9, 1968, the CSG inaugurated its first launch, with the Véronique rocket and the launch of nine rockets under the Diamant program.
 This was followed by the launch of the Europa program, intended to embody the beginnings of European collaboration in space.
 This heavy, low-performance launcher was a resounding failure for the European space community, with its first and only launch on November 5, 1971.
 Some even agree that Europa could have sounded the death knell of this epic, had another program not quickly seen the light of day: Ariane.

 The Ariane epic.
 It was on Christmas Eve 1979 that Ariane set off into space for the first time.
 After Ariane 1, the Ariane 2 (1984) and Ariane 3 (1986) launchers carried out several missions with varying degrees of success.
 It wasn't until the launch of Ariane 4 in June 1988 that spectacular progress was made.
 This version of the Ariane launcher has the major advantage of being scalable according to the load carried, being able to put into orbit one or two satellites weighing a total of 4.7 tonnes.
 In the space of 24 years, of the 116 Ariane 4 launches and 183 satellites launched, only two have failed.
 The CSG became the world's most important launch site.
-But competition from Russia, China and the USA was fierce, and to meet the changing needs of users, but also to consolidate European supremacy, a new launcher, Ariane 5, was launched in mid-1996.
+But competition from Russia, China and the USA was fierce, and to meet the changing needs of users, but also to establish European supremacy, a new launcher, Ariane 5, was launched in mid-1996.

 For its last launch, Ariane 5 carried two satellites (one French and one German) into geostationary orbit 36,000 km from the Earth.
-This 117th launch, the last in Ariane 5's history, marked the end of its 27-year existence, marked by more than 80 consecutive successes, including the launch of the American James Webb telescope at the end of 2021.
+This 117th launch, the last in Ariane 5's history, marked the end of its 27-year history, marked by more than 80 consecutive successes, including the launch of the American James Webb telescope at the end of 2021.
 A launch that turned the eyes of the world on CSG and French Guiana.
 It was now time to make way for its successor, and with the successful first launch of Ariane 6 on July 9, 2024, the CSG is ready to pick up the pace.

-At 20:00 local time (22:00 UTC), the launcher made its maiden flight from the Guiana Space Center in Kourou,
+At 16:00 local time (19:00 UTC), the launcher made its maiden flight from the Guiana Space Center in Kourou,

 Visit of the CSG

-Whether or not you're a high-tech and/or space enthusiast, the guided tour of the Guiana Space Center (CSG), which lasts around 4 hours, is fun, informative and free of charge, attracting over 22,000 visitors a year.
+Whether or not you're a high-tech and/or space enthusiast, the guided tour of the Guiana Space Center (CSG), which lasts around 3 hours, is fun, informative and free of charge, attracting over 22,000 visitors a year.
 With a surface area of around 660 km², the majority of which is vegetation (only 10% of the site is occupied by buildings), it's aboard a comfortable bus and accompanied by a guide that you'll criss-cross the vast expanses separating the various launch zones for the Ariane, Soyuz and Vega rockets.
 If the schedule permits, the bus can even park at the foot of the launch pads.
-After a stopover at the Ariane 5 and 6 launch centers, where, in a cabin overlooking the control room, you can learn more about the components that make up a rocket and how a launch unfolds to the second, the tour ends in the famous Jupiter room, the main control center at CSG.
+After a stopover at the Ariane 6 launch centers, where, in a cabin overlooking the control room, you can learn more about the components that make up a rocket and how a launch unfolds to the second, the tour ends in the famous Jupiter room, the main control center at CSG.

 The tour is very interesting, with plenty of opportunity to ask the guide any questions you may have, and you'll learn, for example, that the weight of the satellites sent up generally represents only 1% of the launcher's total weight, the rest being made up of propellants (the substance used to provide the rocket's energy, accounting for 90% of the total mass), with the structure making up the remaining 9%.
 Or that the speed the satellite must reach on separation from the launcher to avoid falling back to Earth is 7.8 km/s.
-And last but not least, more than 50% of the payloads launched from the CSG are telecommunications satellites.
+And last but not least, over 50% of the payloads launched from the CSG are telecommunications satellites.

 Cosmo-curious visitors can round off their tour with a visit to the Guyaspace Experience (formerly the Space Museum).
 It reopened its doors on July 26, 2024 after 18 months of renovation work.
 The CSG also offers a tour of its natural areas to appreciate the flora and fauna: truly preserved places because, as is pointed out during the tour, "The human society of the CSG is resolutely committed to winning space without losing earth".
 Visits must be booked in advance, and you must show proof of identity.
 Guyaspace Experience can be visited without reservation, with tickets purchased on site.
 Online ticketing is also available.